BUSINESS DOCUMENTS: THE 10 IMPORTANT LEGAL DOCUMENTS YOUR BUSINESS SHOULD HAVE

 Smart entrepreneurs and investors use legal documents to protect their business interests and exposure to financial risks.
 In this article, I outline 10 important business documents (agreements) you and your business should have and why you should have them.
 These legal documents need to be well thought out and well drafted.

-Business Legal Advice: Why You and Your Business Need
+MUST READ: Business Legal Advice: Why You and Your Company Need

 1. Confidentiality and Non-Disclosure Agreement

 Business partners, co-investors, contractors, and employees will have access to your company’s confidential information.
 Your confidential information can be anything from your business plan, baseline survey data, financial records, marketing plan, trade secrets, client/customer list, etc. You should require them to sign a Confidentiality and Non-Disclosure Agreement which is a binding and enforceable defense to protecting your business information that should remain private.

 A good Confidentiality Agreement prevents the other side from stealing or using your ideas, lays out the confidentiality obligations, the exclusions from the confidentiality (e.g information already in the public domain), how long the confidentiality obligation lasts, limitations on the use of the information, and the right of the disclosing party to seek injunctive relief to stop the other side from disclosing the information, and the right to obtain monetary damages when such information is divulged to an unauthorized 3rd party.

 2. Product Supplier Agreement or Professional Service Contract.

 Depending on your kind of business, you should have Supplier Agreement for the product you are selling or Services Contract for the professional services you provide in standard form.
 This is a very important agreement that should detail bespoke terms and conditions, warranties (if any), fees and charges, and limit your responsibilities and legal liabilities.
 You want to avoid misunderstandings and limit the liabilities for damages caused by your goods and services.